Avraham Abutbul

 Avraham Abutbul (אברהם אבוטבול; 2 January 1961 – 11 October 2012) was an Israeli actor and singer.

 Biography

 Early life

-Abutbul was born in Kiryat Ata, Israel, to an Mizrahi Jewish family from Egypt and Algeria.
+Abutbul was born in Kiryat Ata, Israel, to a Mizrahi Jewish family from Egypt and Algeria.
 When he was 17 years old, he moved to Jerusalem and attended the yeshiva Ohr Somayach, which he later left when he abandoned Orthodox Judaism.
 In 1998, he returned to Orthodox Judaism.

 Acting career

 Abutbul made his film debut in the 1986 film Every Time We Say Goodbye starring Tom Hanks.
 His most prominent film appearance in the 2004 film Ushpizin in which he portrayed Ben Baruch and in the 1990 film Front Window.
 He made his earliest television appearance in 1997 and he also appeared in the 2004 suspense series Pillars of Smoke (Timrot Ashan).

 Music career

 In 1995, Abutbul recorded his debut album.
 Many of his music was centred around his religious beliefs and he made numerous film and music collaborations with Shuli Rand and the band Izabo including fellow musicians Tamir Muskat and Ronit Shahar.
 He recorded four studio albums and his last one was released posthumously.